 - PGDipTHE 1996 NTU, Singapore

-- International Society of Photosynthesis Research (member)
+- Member of International Society of Photosynthesis Research (2010-present)

-- AAB102 Cell Structure and Function
+- AAB10D Cell Structure and Function

-- AAB303 Plant Physiology
+- AAB30D Plant Physiology

-- MLS802 Advanced Plant Physiology
+- MLS902 Advanced Plant Physiology

 - Photosynthesis (chlorophyll fluorescence, Rubisco protein and carbohydrate metabolism)